0xadada/0xadada.github.io/_posts/2018-05-01-against-facebook.md

 We think we’re immune to the persuasiveness of advertising, but remember, advertising is a $600 billion dollar industry that is the financial basis of the tech sector.
 The massive profits these companies have built have been done so on the backs of advertising campaigns.

 Facebook’s (and Google’s, etc.) real agenda is to display and sell ads—not to help people “build meaningful and connected relationships.”
 At no point was this more clear than during Mark Zuckerberg’s testimony before Congress.
 When Senator Hatch asked him, “How do you sustain a business model in which people don’t pay for your service?” his response was as straightforward as it could’ve been: “Senator, we run ads.”
-(Oddshot Compilations, 2018).
+(NBC News, 2018).

-<figure><iframe width="560" height="315" src="https://www.youtube.com/embed/av3xi07NIQs?rel=0&amp;start=45" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+<figure><iframe width="560" height="315" src="https://www.youtube.com/embed/n2H8wx1aBiQ?rel=0&amp;controls=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
  <figcaption>Senator, we run ads.</figcaption>
 </figure>